PhilipSCA/philanderson-co-uk/john/learning/GCSE/business.md

-Behaviour - how do consumers behave when buying? - saving vs buying times, Lifestyle - what consumers do in their spare time - general interests, Income - amount of money they earn - willing to spend, affordable Market mapping - diagram of similar products or businesses in a market, scaled against their features, usually price and quality.
+Behaviour - how do consumers behave when buying? - saving vs buying times, Lifestyle - what consumers do in their spare time - general interests, Income - amount of money they earn - willing to spend, affordable Market mapping - diagram of similar businesses in market, scaled against their features, usually price and quality.
 Allows a business to: identify its competitors, spot any gaps in market(main reason), useful for analysing competitors - decision-making, see all products in market
 Gap in market - area on market map where there is opportunity to fill unmet customer need Competitive environment -market where other businesses are producing same or similar goods/services - competition is high
 - More competition = less profits - more customers going to other businesses, lower prices